gordielachance/bbpress-votes/readme.txt

 See function sort_by_votes() for more details.

-= How can I translate this plugin in my language ? =

-You can help translate the plugin on [oneskyapp](http://osjxryl.oneskyapp.com/admin/project/dashboard/project/63465) !

 = How can I customize the look of the vote links ? =

 The best way to customize the links is to setup some CSS rules in your theme.